 Applications are invited for CIA scholarships from high school senior planning to enroll in a 4-or 5-year college program and who is looking for an exciting and challenging internship experience.
 Students will be required to work at an Agency facility during summer breaks and to maintain full-time college status during the school year with a minimum cumulative 3.0/4.0 GPA.
 They should also agree to continue employment with the Agency after college graduation for a period equal to 1.5 times the length of their college sponsorship.
 Applications for this program are accepted from July 1 – October 15.

-Study Subject(s): The studentships are awarded in all subject areas.
+Study Subject(s): Scholarships are awarded in all subject areas.

-Course Level: The studentships are available for pursuing undergraduate programme and contribute to the work of the nation before you graduate.
+Course Level: Scholarships are available for pursuing undergraduate programme and contribute to the work of the nation before you graduate.

 Scholarship Provider: The Central Intelligence Agency (CIA), USA